 All UL supervisors of Student Wage and Federal Work-Study employees are required to participate in GROWTH with their supervisees.
 Supervisors of other types of student employees (e.g. graduate assistants) are strongly encouraged to participate and receive the same support from their Unit Point of Contact and the GROWTH Working Group.

 Supervisors conduct one-on-one guided conversations with their Student Employees a minimum of three times during the work cycle (August-May academic year for most units):

-- To review the Intake Survey and preview elements of the Evaluation Rubric and discuss goals for the first half of the work cycle (Fall semester for most units).
+- To discuss goals for the first half of the work cycle (Fall semester for most units).

 - To discuss the mid-work cycle evaluations (Conducted in December for most units)

 - To discuss the end-of-work cycle evaluations (Conducted in May for most units)